All Episodes

 It's not good.

-It's involved in hacking, collecting, and all that sort of thing.
+Anonymous, by the way, it's involved in hacking, collecting, and all that sort of thing.

 Anyway, they have made good on threats to Trump in the past after declaring war with the president-elect in March of 2016.

-were of close aids were posted online.
+At the same time, unverified personal details, et cetera, were of close aides were posted online.

-And then, of course, in 2015, the group brought down the Trump Tower New York website after Trump for brief period and leaked personal further voicemails of his rhetoric towards Muslims.
+And then, of course, in 2015, the group brought down the Trump Tower New York website after Trump for a brief period and leaked personal further voicemails of his rhetoric towards Muslims.

 So that's just one group.